3D Printing at the Library

 What if my job is too big or will take too long to print at the library?

 All3DP has a list of recommended online 3d printing services that are best for larger or more sophisticated designs.

 Here in Brookline, The Makery also offers a printing service, so contact them for more details on their capabilities.

 We have a Lulzbot Mini named Ada, after Ada Lovelace (our icon of Ada is taken from Sydney Padua’s delightful The Thrilling Adventures of Lovelace and Babbage.)
 The Lulzbot Mini is a fused deposition modeling printer which works on an “additive” principle by printing material in layers.

 Personal manufacturing is going to have increasingly profound social impacts, in ways that have yet to be anticipated.
 The Library wants to bring to Brookline the concepts of what 3D printing and personal manufacturing are all about, along with an understanding of the design skills needed to take full advantage of the creative opportunities that are arising.
 Brookline is a tremendously creative community, and the Library is excited to be able to offer access to another avenue for the expression of that creativity.

-The demand and interest in our 3D printer has been very strong.
-Since prints can usually take several hours, use of the 3D printer must be scheduled.
-This process will help to ensure that those wanting to use the printer will have the opportunity to do so.
-While we make every effort to schedule as soon as possible, please ask for a time at least 48 hours in advance.
+The demand and interest in our 3D printer have been strong.
+Since prints can usually take several hours, use of the 3D printer is scheduled by the staff to ensure as many prints as possible for as many patrons will be printed promptly.
+While we make every effort to print as soon as possible, please ask for a time at least 48 hours in advance (in terms of business days).
 The Library makes no commitment to being able to produce print submissions in a specific timeframe and will choose the order in which jobs are printed to maximize efficiency and give as many people as possible a chance to obtain a print.